epfl-cs358/2025fa-SLAMaleykoum/README.md

 ## System Architecture

-### High-Level Design Philosophy

-The computational load will be devided over the two ESP32-S3 microcontrollers.
-The first one taking care of the mapping & global planning, while the second one takes care of localization & control of the vehicle.
+The computational load is devided over the two ESP32-S3 microcontrollers.
+The first one takes care of the mapping & global planning, while the second one takes care of localization & control of the vehicle.
 We run **FreeRTOS** to take care of our parallelism and we are comunicating between our two ESPs via **UART** (via the serial ports).

 ### ESP-1: Mapping & Planning